andyli/blog/content/posts/2008/2008-09-16_usability-and-accessibility-of-flash-only-website.md

 #### Flash contents are having large file size

-The large file size is mostly cause by embeding images or other media files, not the swf itself.
+The large file size is mostly cause by embedding images or other media files, not the swf itself.
 If you use many images in your html site, it still needs plenty of time to load.
 Actually, comparing to JavaScript, the file size of the scripting part may be even smaller and load/run